juliennecodes/shop/Error Log.md

 //it seems as though it is not being picked up on.

 The reason I wanted to cut down on it was to not crowd the function that was using this function.
+-human error, cart and menuItems already declared inside function so those take priority in naming over the global one

 #Error missed by test
 I had an error where the totals mess up when I try to increase the quantity of an already existing cart item.
 Tracking it down was a bit of pain since all the tests were passing and it seemed like the functions worked as they should.
 The error was I missed writing the parameter in updateCart's helper function.
 It seems obvious now.
 It was in changeQuantity.
 However, I did check the actual function instead of the one inside updateCart.
 I also went to isInCart before I checked updateCart.
 The test missed the error because while I was adding multiple quantities, I was adding them in one go.
 So in updateCart, instead of changing item quantity of an already existing cart item, I was actually just adding item to cart.
 This was in the test for update cart.
 I think I wrote the other tests fine, maybe.